 The Piedras Blancas Elephant Seal Rookery is just up the road from Cambria.
 It’s home to about 17,000 animals in total, and seeing the animals in person is truly magnificent.
 Peak population is from February through early spring, but there are elephant seals stopping by to lounge year-round, enjoying their coastal residence.

 Watch for whales and other marine animals swimming off the coast

 As part of the Whale Trail, Cambria is lauded for its whale watching opportunities.
 The California Grey Whale southern migration occurs from December through February, while their northern migration takes place in March and April.
 Keep an eye out for dolphins, seals, and otters, too!

 Ride horses in the hills or on the coastline

 See the grand coastline as well as the unique Monterey pines as you ride through Fiscalini Ranch on horseback with guided trail rides from Cambria Horseback.
 The Covell Clydesdale Ranch is the only place on earth where you can experience the majestic Clydesdale horses grazing on nearly 2,000 acres of rolling hills overlooking the Pacific Ocean.
 At any given time, the ranch is home to approximately 100 Clydesdale horses of all ages, sizes, and abilities for riding and driving.

 Bird watch in Fiscalini Ranch

 Fiscalini Ranch Preserve is the ultimate spotting ground in Cambria.
 The preserve’s biological diversity surpasses that of many larger properties.
 Forming the half-mile, northern boundary of the preserve, tidal effect zones, seasonal freshwater marshes, and wetlands are a playground for native species like the cedar waxwing and swamp sparrow.
-Take a docent-led walk through the preserve to identify species with the help of an expert.

 Search for zebras at Hearst Castle